High Holy Days

 Simchat Torah

-Erev Simchat Torah
+Erev Simchat Torah & Consecration

 6:30 p.m. – Millstone Sanctuary, LivestreamFacebook

 Join us as we unroll the Torah completely and begin our transition from the end of the Torah to the beginning.
+We will also consecrate the youngest members of our congregation as they begin their religious school studies.

-Simchat Torah Morning Service and Yizkor
+Simchat Torah Service and Yizkor

 9:00 a.m. – Millstone Sanctuary, LivestreamFacebook